mvolkmann/blog/src/swift.md

 ## Type Checking and Casting

-Primitive type names can be used as functions to cast another primitive type to a given type.
+Basic type names can be used as functions to cast another basic type to a given type.
 The `Bool` and `Characters` types can be cast to and from a `String`, but no other types.

-The following code demonstrates the supported primitive type casts.
+The following code demonstrates the supported basic type casts.

 ```swift
 let b = true